 Pictionary is a competitive communication game that forces teams to think fast without the aid of words.

-One teammate has a specific word or phrase that they need to communicate to the rest of their team, but all they have to work with is the ability to draw.
+One teammate has a specific word or phrase they need to communicate to the rest of their team, but all they have to work with is the ability to draw.

 Anyone who is interested in a classic competition of wits and artistic creativity will appreciate this game.